alemart/speedy-vision/README.md

 ###### Returns

-A Promise that resolves to a clone of the `SpeedyMedia` object.
+A `SpeedyPromise` that resolves to a clone of the `SpeedyMedia` object.

 ###### Example